RIM shares rally as optimism about new devices grows

-TORONTO Shares of Research In Motion Ltd RIM.TO RIMM.O surged 17.3 percent in Toronto on Thursday on rising optimism around RIM's soon-to-be-launched BlackBerry 10 devices that will vie against Apple's (AAPL.O) iPhone and Android-based smartphones.
+TORONTO Shares of Research In Motion Ltd surged 17.3 percent in Toronto on Thursday on rising optimism around RIM's soon-to-be-launched BlackBerry 10 devices that will vie against Apple's iPhone and Android-based smartphones.

 The rally in RIM shares was sparked by National Bank analyst Kris Thompson, who boosted his price target on RIM shares to $15 from $12.
 Thompson believes that there is more money to be made in the stock ahead of the early 2013 launch of the make-or-break new line of devices.